-The implications of widespread use of deep learning in digital marketing are unclear at this point.
-On one hand, it may lead to marketers making more informed decisions; on the other hand, marketing automation software replacing human marketers entirely is a real threat.
-Either way, deep learning will be an important part of how marketing organizations operate in the future.
+The implications of the widespread use of deep learning in digital marketing are unclear at this point.
+On the one hand, it may lead to marketers making more informed decisions.
+On the other hand, marketing automation software entirely replacing human marketers is a real threat.
+Either way, deep learning will be an essential part of how marketing organizations operate in the future.

 How to get started with marketing deep learning

-Go over these 5 steps for getting started with deep learning in your marketing department:
+Go over these five steps for getting started with deep learning in your marketing department:

-When it comes to customer insight, most traditional methods can only go so far.
-Surveys, focus groups and even face-to-face interactions with customers are all too human-centered and only give a narrow view of their real issues.
+Regarding customer insight, most traditional methods can only go so far.
+Surveys, focus groups, and even face-to-face customer interactions are too human-centered and only give a narrow view of their real issues.

-By contrast, deep learning can be used to address the most fundamental customer problems by offering an unbiased look at what the biggest issues are for each customer or user segment based on their social media or search history.
-Through this approach, problems can be quickly identified and addressed with personalized messaging that is more effective than traditional methods.
+By contrast, deep learning addresses the most fundamental customer problems by offering an unbiased look at the most significant issues for each customer or user segment based on their social media or search history.
+This approach can quickly identify and address problems with personalized messaging that is more effective than traditional methods.

-Even the best marketers have trouble predicting what content their customers want to see in real time.
-Whether it is an ad on Google or an ad on LinkedIn, most marketers are unable to reach the right people with the right message at the right time due to limited data.
+Even the best marketers have trouble predicting what content their customers want to see in real-time.
+Whether it is an ad on Google or LinkedIn, most marketers cannot reach the right people with the right message at the right time due to limited data.

 With deep learning, marketers can identify what kind of content users are interested in, when they are most likely to see it, and even who else they will be interested in seeing it if they aren’t already exposed to that content themselves.
 By doing this, marketers can use highly personalized messaging to build strong relationships with customers and ensure that their online advertising is highly targeted.

-Customer loyalty isn’t built through the latest campaign or the best offer in a catalog, it is built when a company can meet a customer’s most pressing needs in a way like never before.
+Customer loyalty isn’t built through the latest campaign or the best offer in a catalog, it is built when a company can meet a customer’s most pressing needs like never before.

 For example, if you are running ads for dishwashers on Facebook or Google, you may have had an ad showing up for people searching for dishwashers but not actually using one.With deep learning, marketers can use their customer’s own preferences to send them directions to the nearest location.
 In this way, it becomes much easier for companies to respond quickly and effectively when a customer needs attention.

 Possibly more than any other technology right now, social media channels have become a window into the beliefs and issues of people around the world.
-People use social media channels to express their views about politics, economics and more, allowing us to get a better understanding of what people are thinking at any given time.
+People use social media channels to express their views about politics, economics, and more, allowing us to understand better what people are thinking at any given time.

-However, this information is often buried under the noise of posts, hashtags and comments.
-With deep learning marketing, however, companies can mine these posts to better understand sentiment and trends of sentiment through consumer online behavior.
+However, this information gets often buried under the noise of posts, hashtags, and comments.
+With deep learning marketing, however, companies can mine these posts to better understand sentiment and trends of belief through consumer online behavior.

 The ability to extract meaning from text is one of our most powerful communication tools.
 And yet many marketers are only using text-based search to narrow down their audiences while wasting valuable data in the process.

-With deeper insight into what consumers are searching for, marketers can reach out to people more effectively on their own terms while boosting brand communication on social media channels at the same time.
+With more profound insight into what consumers are searching for, marketers can reach out to people more effectively on their own terms while boosting brand communication on social media channels at the same time.

-Deep learning in the marketing sector is relatively new but offers enormous growth potential for companies that are willing to break away from traditional methods of CRM and business development.
+Deep learning in the marketing sector is relatively new but offers enormous growth potential for companies willing to break away from traditional CRM and business development methods.

-Whether it is using deep learning tools to look at customer problems, delivering real-time content or using text-based search, deep learning can help marketers communicate with customers more effectively than ever before.
-And with more companies adopting AI technologies for their marketing needs, deeper insights will be made possible across the industry in the years ahead.
+Whether using deep learning tools to look at customer problems, deliver real-time content or text-based search, deep learning can help marketers communicate with customers more effectively than ever before.
+And with more companies adopting AI technologies for their marketing needs, more profound insights will be made possible across the industry in the years ahead.